04.13.2026

 If you want to understand what kids are missing, watch the first day of camp.

-Michael has watched thousands of them.
+Michael has seen thousands of them.
 Kids arrive distracted, a little flat, reaching for a device that isn’t there.
 Some are anxious.
 Some don’t know what to do with unstructured time.
-A few haven’t been truly bored, in the productive, imagination-activating sense, in months.
+Some haven’t felt real boredom, the kind that actually fuels imagination, in months.

 By Week 3, something has shifted.

-ESF’s programming, across STEAM, multi-sport, social skills, and character development tracks, was designed in close collaboration with Nemours specifically around these developmental gaps.
-It’s not activity-filling.
-It’s intentional architecture for child development.
+ESF’s programming, across STEAM, sports, social skills, and character development, is intentionally designed with Nemours around these developmental gaps.
+It’s not about filling time.
+It’s about building something meaningful.

 The Parent Trap (Yes, It’s About You Too)

-Parental anxiety about tech, while understandable, can paradoxically make the problem worse.
+Parental anxiety about technology, while understandable, can sometimes make the problem worse.
 Kids who sense panic around screens often develop a more fraught, high-stakes relationship with them, not less.
 And there’s the modeling problem, which Michael names directly: kids are not the only ones glued to their phones at the dinner table.

 ESF has a protocol for this.
 Staff and adults on-site operate under the same screen limits as campers.
 You can’t teach kids to be here when no one around them actually is.